Marjan23/plgeon/Comments:BIP-0152.md

 --Eric Voskuil, 2017-01-21

 The protocol has strong requirements for ordering already, and has always had such a requirement.
 Moreover, no compact block messages will be sent until the a sendcmpact message has been processed; so there would not be ambiguity except in odd circumstances (described in the BIP).
-This proposal is v-ery well constructed, was extensively reviewed, and deployed and successfully used on an overwhelming supermajority of nodes on the network.
+This proposal is very well constructed, was extensively reviewed, and deployed and successfully used on an overwhelming super-majority of nodes on the network.

 --Greg Maxwell, 2017-03-14